jeremynoesen/BoneBot/README.md

 - Each line must start with `playing`, `watching`, or `listening to`.
 - The main config has option `status-delay` to set how long each status shows in seconds as a whole number.
 - To enable or disable statuses, set `statuses-enabled` in the main configuration to `true` or `false`.

+### Welcomer
+- The welcome message will be put into `resources/welcome.txt`.
+- The entire file will make up the welcome message.
+- New lines work without using `\n`.
+- To mention the user in the message, add `$USER$`.
+- To mention the server name, add `$GUILD$`.
+- You can send a single file in the embed by adding `$FILE$ path/to/file $FILE$`.
+- To enable or disable the welcomer, set `welcomer-enabled` in the main configuration to `true` or `false`.
+- **NOTE:** To use this module, you must enable `server members intent` on the Bot page in the Discord Developer Portal.

 ### Miscellaneous
 - You can change the colors of embeds for the meme generator and help message by setting `embed-color` in the main configuration to a hex code.